 On special occasions our Heritage Boats visit Hatton Locks to offer a unique opportunity for children to step on board and see inside the cabin where boating families lived.
 These are available on specific dates.
 Please enquire when booking.

 Our downloadable trail introduces children to the history and wildlife of Hatton Locks.

 Use the following resources to support learning on your trip and back in the classroom:

-Practicalities include limited toilets at the café or in our office, pay & display parking, indoor workshop space for pre-booked visits and a canal-side café.
+Practicalities include limited toilets at the café or in our office, pay & display parking for coaches, indoor workshop space for pre-booked visits and a canal-side café.

 To ensure your visit runs smoothly and safely by water, we offer visits for one class per booking (roughly 30 children).
 Visits are 2 hours.
 If you need to bring two classes, then you could book a morning and afternoon slot e.g. 10am – 12noon and 1pm – 3pm.

 Workshops at Hatton Locks are FREE.
 Parking charges apply.